 Oil Tank Sweeps

-In New Jersey, it is recommended that prospective home buyers include an oil tank sweep in their inspection, particularly in older homes.
-Prior to 1975, oil heating was very common, and tanks were often placed underground.
-As homeowners switched to natural gas, some tanks were removed.
-However, many were left in the ground with oil in them, posing an environmental risk to the ground water and soil as the tanks corrode over time.
-If you own property with a leaking oil tank, you are responsible for paying for proper tank disposal and remediation, which can be expensive.
+In New Jersey, prospective home buyers should include an oil tank sweep in their inspection, particularly in older homes.
+Before 1975, oil heating was prevalent, and oil tanks were often installed underground.
+As homeowners switched to natural gas, many were left in the ground with oil in them, posing an environmental risk to the groundwater and soil as the tanks corrode over time.
+If you own a property with a leaking oil tank, you are responsible for paying for proper tank disposal and remediation, which can be expensive.

-If a tank is found, you should have the seller remove it prior to closing on the house.
+If an oil tank is present, you should have the seller remove it before closing.